 There are plenty of good reasons why hot dogs are such a popular treat: They’re tasty, they’re cheap, and they’re incredibly easy to prepare.
 But there’s a big difference between a boiled hot dog on a nondescript bun and the ones that we annually round up for our ranking of the 75 best hot dogs in America.

 On our quest to round up America’s best hot dogs, we take into account local and national renown, the quality of the ingredients, the care taken to ensure that each dog is a work of culinary art (and a great hot dog certainly can be considered a work of art), and the overall hot dog eating experience.
-And no hot dog rose to quite the level of glory attained by our winner: the Ripper from Rutt’s Hut in Clifton, New Jersey, which has been going strong since 1928.
+And no hot dog rose to quite the level of glory attained by our winner: the Ripper from Rutt’s Hut in Clifton, New Jersey, which has been going strong since 1928 and is one of America’s best old-school restaurants.